Remember the good old days when you didn’t hear about a data breach every few months?

 March Data Breaches

-You may not be familiar with parent company Hudson’s Bay, but you’ve probably heard of Saks Fifth Avenue.
-This particular breach seems to have taken place over the course of a full year—starting in May 2017 and ending in March 2018—resulting in payment card information for 5 million customers being compromised in the hacking incident.
+You may not be familiar with parent company Hudson’s Bay, but you’ve probably heard of the businesses ID Watchdog listed as victims of credit card theft: Saks Fifth Avenue, Saks Off Fifth, and Lord & Taylor.
+This particular breach seems to have started in May 2017 and just ended in this past March, handing cybercriminals credit card information for more than 5 million customers.
 According to Reuters, “the hacking group [JokerStash] has so far released about 125,000 payment cards, about 75 percent of which appear to have been taken from the Hudson’s Bay units.”

 The City of Atlanta

 It’s probably not surprising to learn that businesses and individuals are frequent targets of ID theft schemes, but it may be surprising to find out that city governments often are too.
 This sort of strategy makes sense in a way: city governments likely aren’t securing their data as well as larger government bodies, like state- and federal-level agencies.
 Data coming from smaller entities can be a ripe target for scammers looking to make a quick buck.
 But when a bigger city like Atlanta is targeted, it turns heads.